praka07/dsa-solutions/README.md

 ## 5. 2-pointer

 ## 6. Hashing
-  # Problems
+  ### Problems ###
- * Given random string, for every string check if it has already occur or not
+ * Given random string, for every string check if it has already occur or not.
+ * Given array find frequency of every elements.
+ * given array, return first non repeating element
+ * given 2 array find the common element
+ * two sum
+ * two sum with XOR
+ * gievn N strings group all the anagrams
+ * gievn array of 'distinct' elements, find 4 numbers such that A+B=C+D
+ * gievn array, check if subarray existing with sum=0
+ * gievn array, check if subarray existing with sum=K

 ## 7. Maths - Modular Arithmetic